DivergentCodes/jwtblock/README.md

-# template-repo
+# JWT Block

-Template repository with standard files and settings
+A JWT blocklist using Go and AWS.